 The world's No. 1 competitive pinball player is a 19-year-old

-Right now the world's No. 1 competitive pinball player is 19-year-old Escher Lefkoff from Longmont, Colo.
-So how does one become the world's No. 1 competitive pinball player?
-Lefkoff says by learning lessons that apply beyond the game.
-Colorado Public Radio's Matt Bloom has this story.
+The world's top competitive pinball player is a 19-year-old from Longmont, Colo.
+How did Escher Lefkoff become No. 1?
+Colorado Public Radio's Matt Bloom wanted to know.

 (SOUNDBITE OF PINBALL MACHINE DINGING)